 2L and 3L Fellowships

-Applicant must be a rising 2L or rising 3L student with a demonstrated interest in pursuing a career in the business law field.
+Applicant must be a rising 2L or rising 3L student who has a demonstrated interest in pursuing a career in the business law field.

 $5,000 ($2,500 tuition scholarship awarded at the beginning of fall semester and $2,500 tuition scholarship awarded at the beginning of spring semester.)